Did you know?

 Community – Hungary expand

 A strong social network, or community, can provide emotional support during both good and bad times as well as provide access to jobs, services and other material opportunities.
-In Hungary, 90% of people believe that they know someone they could rely on in a time of need, in line with the OECD average.
+In Hungary, 87% of people believe that they know someone they could rely on in a time of need, less than the OECD average of 89%.
 There is no difference between men and women.
 While gender has no impact on social network support, there is a clear relationship between the availability of social support on the one hand, and people’s education level, on the other.
-In Hungary, around 88% of people who have completed primary education report having someone to count on for help in times of need, compared to 95% for people who attained tertiary education.
+In Hungary, around 82% of people who have completed primary education report having someone to count on for help in times of need, compared to 92% for people who attained tertiary education.

 A weak social network can result in limited economic opportunities, a lack of contact with others, and eventually, feelings of isolation.
 Socially isolated individuals face difficulties integrating into society as a contributing member and fulfilling personal aspirations.